WPI-CS3733-2024D/SmileApp-Tasks/README_milestone1.md

         git checkout milestone1
     ```

-8. You will find the following provided files in the given started code:
+8. You will find the following provided files in the given starter code:

 ```bash
     * app